The second-hand clothing platform Vinted recently removed sexually explicit advertisements after receiving complaints from users.

 Vinted has reported these groups to Telegram and unactived the accounts leaving rude comments on its platform.
 The company spokesperson said: “We are aware of the challenges online platforms face in addressing inappropriate behaviour and take our members’ negative experiences very seriously.
 Safeguarding our members is an ongoing priority.”

-However, this phenomenon continues to recur in many places.
+However, this phenomenon continued to recur in many places.
 In October, the UK broadcaster Channel 4 revealed a similar website called Vinted Sluts.

 Posting on the X platform, user Miskotaaaa criticised those using images of Vinted women for pornography.
 She wrote: “It’s not desire for the woman, but the act of taking what was never offered—the eroticisation of violation.”